 Consider a Solo 401(k) if you are self-employed with no employees

 However, a solo 401(k) is for business owners (with no employees) and their spouses.
-It allows you to contribute as both an employee and an employer, so if you want to max out your retirement savings over and beyond the IRS limits for other plans, it may be an option.
+It allows you to contribute as both an employee and an employer.
+The total combined limit that you and your business can contribute in 2024 is $69,000 ($76,500 if you're over 50).

 Individual retirement accounts (IRAs) offer a way to invest outside of your employer's plan